BramvdnHeuvel/Matrix-Events-Directory/events/README.md

 The file `_dir.json` contains a comprehensive list of all events that can be found in this folder.
 When adding new event types, make sure to add your event type names to the `all` key in that file.
 Please keep the list sorted alphabetically.

+**Please do not** change the `sets` key in the `_dir.json` file.
+This set is curated with care by the moderation team and is not open to change in pull requests that add new custom event types.

 Once you have done that, you can add a new file named like your event type with `.json` at the end.
 For example, if I want to add the new event `org.example.game.score`, I would create a file called `org.example.game.score.json`.

 In this file, you create an object the following keys: